Nadine-Schmitt/bachelorThesis-nadischm/README.md

 # The impact of entity annotations on the word embedding training process

-In my bachelor thesis I trained embeddings from raw text (word embeddings) and from entity annotated text (entity embeddings) with [gensim's word2vec libary](https://radimrehurek.com/gensim/models/word2vec.html) and evaluated them with word related tasks and entity tasks afterwords in order to answer following question:
+In my bachelor thesis I trained embeddings from raw text (word embeddings) and from entity annotated text (entity embeddings) with [Gensim's Word2Vec libary](https://radimrehurek.com/gensim/models/word2vec.html) and evaluated them with word related tasks and entity tasks afterwards in order to answer following question:

                      Do entity annotations have an impact on the word embedding training process?

-An extensive parameter tuning is peformed and for the best parameters the results are checked with other algorithms of word embeddings using [gensim's fastText libary](https://radimrehurek.com/gensim/models/fasttext.html) and other languages (German, Italian, Spanish and French).
+An extensive parameter tuning is peformed and for the best parameters the results are checked with other algorithms of word embeddings using [Gensim's FastText libary](https://radimrehurek.com/gensim/models/fasttext.html) and other languages (German, Italian, Spanish and French).

 In the following figure an overview of the implementation is given:

 ![flow2](https://user-images.githubusercontent.com/48829194/62204597-ccd85100-b38d-11e9-97df-d09e76e18ba1.PNG)

-For training, the whole [English wikipedia dump](https://dumps.wikimedia.org/enwiki/) (and [German wikipedia dump](https://dumps.wikimedia.org/dewiki/), [Italian wikipedia dump](https://dumps.wikimedia.org/itwiki/), [Spanish wikipedia dump](https://dumps.wikimedia.org/eswiki/), [French wikipedia dump](https://dumps.wikimedia.org/frwiki/) respectively) is used.
+For training, the whole [English Wikipedia dump](https://dumps.wikimedia.org/enwiki/) (and [German Wikipedia dump](https://dumps.wikimedia.org/dewiki/), [Italian Wikipedia dump](https://dumps.wikimedia.org/itwiki/), [Spanish Wikipedia dump](https://dumps.wikimedia.org/eswiki/), [French Wikipedia dump](https://dumps.wikimedia.org/frwiki/) respectively) is used.
-Firstly the wikipedia dump is downloaded and then the [WikiExtractor for Wikimentions](https://github.com/samuelbroscheit/wikiextractor-wikimentions) is used in order to convert the downloaded Bz2-files into several files of similiar size in a given directory.
+Firstly the Wikipedia dump is downloaded and then the [WikiExtractor for WikiMentions](https://github.com/samuelbroscheit/wikiextractor-wikimentions) is used in order to convert the downloaded Bz2-files into several files of similar size in a given directory.
 Each file contains several documents in a given document format.
-These are the input for the preproccesing, in which the text is prepared for the training of the word and entity embeddings.
+These are the input for the preprocessing, in which the text is prepared for the training of the word and entity embeddings.
 An ``inputList_raw`` and ``inputList_entity`` is outputed, which are files, in which each row contains one sentence.
-They are used as input corpuses for the training of the word and entity embeddings with [word2vec](https://radimrehurek.com/gensim/models/word2vec.html).
-Afterwords, the models are evaluated with different evaluation tasks (by using Pearson correlation, Spearman correlation and Pairwise Accuracy as evaluation metrics).The results are compared with each other and to find out, if the Pearson and Spearman correlations are statistical significant, the p-value is calculated.
-To compare two pearson correlations the [cocor package in R](https://cran.r-project.org/web/packages/cocor/cocor.pdf) is used.
-The dataset for the entity evaluation task (Kore dataset) is only available in English, and therefore it is translated into the other languages.
+They are used as input corpuses for the training of the word and entity embeddings with [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html).
+Afterwards, the models are evaluated with different evaluation tasks (by using Pearson correlation, Spearman correlation and Pairwise Accuracy as evaluation metrics).The results are compared with each other and to find out, if the Pearson and Spearman correlations are statistical significant, the p-value is calculated.
+To compare two Pearson correlations the [cocor package in R](https://cran.r-project.org/web/packages/cocor/cocor.pdf) is used.
+The dataset for the entity evaluation task (KORE dataset) is only available in English, and therefore it is translated into the other languages.

-## Download wikipedia dump
+## Download Wikipedia dump
-To download the wikipedia dump, a directory have to be created with
+To download the Wikipedia dump, a directory have to be created with
 ```markdown
 mkdir wikidump
 ```